RandAOLabs/Randomness-Provider/README.md

 ---

+## What the hardware runs
+The hardware you stand up runs 3 services.
+It stands up a provider.
+A database for the provider and it spins up temporary jobs to generate random and store it in the database.
+In AWS the cheapest and highest performance solution is used for each of these. when running with docekr compose your machinbe will run each of these services itself in a containerized environment.
+Quick and scalable but not as cheap or efficient as the AWS solution.

 ## Deployment Options

 ### Option 1: AWS Deployment with Terraform
 This is the recommended method, providing the best performance and uptime at the lowest cost.

 [TerraForm setup](./terraform/README.md)

 ### Option 2: Virtual Machine Deployment with Docker Compose